- Parents Home

 - Be prepared to answer questions about puberty and the feelings associated with those changes.
 Be open to questions about gender identity and sexuality.
 Encourage your child to bring questions or concerns to you.

 - In girls, the first menstrual period (menarche) usually happens by age 13, but it can come as late as age 15.
-Talk to your daughter about menstruation before menarche occurs and encourage her to come to you once it does.
+Talk to your daughter about periods before she gets hers, and encourage her to come to you with questions or problems.

 - Encourage your child to bathe or shower daily.
 If body odor is a concern, have your child use a deodorant.